 Boston Artists-in-Residence (AIR)

-In the program, the Mayor’s Office of Arts and Culture brings together artists and City employees that share deep investments in community and social justice.
+In the program, we bring together artists and City employees that share deep investments in community and social justice.
 The artists bring artistic expertise and experience with creative approaches.
 Our City partners provide subject matter expertise and experience with existing City systems.
-Artists learn more about government, and City departments learn about creative problem solving.
+Artists learn more about government, while City departments learn about creative problem solving.
 They co-design projects that test new approaches to City policies and processes.
 They explore how City initiatives impact the experience of all Bostonians.
 Projects are often responsive to the social and political context of that year.

 About the program

 Through Boston AIR, artists work with City of Boston partners to strengthen City initiatives.

 This year, the City of Boston invited five artists to spend a year collaborating with five City departments.
 Guided by the Mayor's Office of Arts and Culture, the five sets of partners began working together to research and co-create projects.
 These projects addressed existing needs of the people of Boston.

 As Boston AIR evolves, we are integrating what we've learned from previous years into each year’s program.
 These themes include:

 - Examining City policies with a lens of resilience and racial equity (Year 3)

 - Understanding how local government policy impacts Bostonians (Year 2)

 - Supporting collaborative and democratic creation of City policy, process, and practice (Year 1)

 "Artists-in-Residence implement projects that imagine and test new approaches to City of Boston policies, processes, and procedures with the help of various City of Boston departments.
 This, in turn, helps to create a stronger and more equitable city." - Mayor Martin J. Walsh